thecdrz/DeadLink/README.md

 - Health conditions trigger appropriate survival suggestions
 - Time of day affects activity descriptions and safety recommendations
 - Blood moon cycles provide strategic warnings and preparation advice

-# Development and Support
-This is a community-enhanced fork.
-For the original Dishorde support, questions, and comments, you can join the Discord server, or [submit an issue](https://github.com/LakeYS/Dishorde/issues/new) for bugs and support.

-For developers: If you are interested in helping out, [GitHub pull requests](https://help.github.com/articles/about-pull-requests/) are welcome and greatly appreciated.

-Original author: contact@lakeys.net

 # Authors
 **Original Dishorde**: LakeYS (contact@lakeys.net)